LYL010-ADELA/napoleonic-cadaster-maps/src/expropriation-map.md

 ```

 # Napoleonic Cadaster - Expropriations from private institutions.
-Display all parcels whose ownerhsip has been transfered the public state of venice by 1808.
-Clicking on each reveal from which institution the parcel used to belong, and to which public controlled new institution it was transferred.
-The control on the top right allows to select layer according to which group of institution type has been expropriated.
+Display all parcels whose ownerhsip has been transfered to the public state of Venice by 1808.
+Clicking on each reveal from which institution the parcel used to belong, and to which state-controlled institution it was transferred.
+The control on the top right allows to select layer according to which group of type of institution has been expropriated.

 ```js
 const parcelData = FileAttachment("./data/venice_1808_landregister_geometries.geojson").json();